Scalped (comics): Characters

-Wade Rouleau: Dash's father, whom Gina kicked out during Dash's childhood but who returns when he hears of Gina's death.
+Wade Rouleau is Dash's father, whom Gina kicked out during Dash's childhood but who returns when he hears of Gina's death.
 Wade is shown to have miraculously survived numerous deadly scrapes in Vietnam, and for that reason he was recruited by two of his war colleagues to be the FBI's mole in the Dog Soldiers.
-Dash brushes off Wade's return to the reservation, but agrees to work with him to discover the identity of Gina's murderer; however, before they can meet, Wade is picked up by Nitz and imprisoned on false pretenses in order to keep him away from Dash.
+Dash brushes off Wade's return to the reservation, but agrees to work with him to discover the identity of Gina's murderer.
+Before they can meet, Wade is picked up by Nitz and imprisoned on false pretenses in order to keep him away from Dash.
 He is locked up in the same cell with Catcher and is strangled by him to death in self-defence after learning Catcher was indeed the killer he was looking for.

 Reception

 Scalped has been met with near-universal praise throughout its run.
 Comic Book Resources referred to it as "one of the few comics capable of evoking real, visceral emotion from the reader", and Newsarama called the final issue an "awe inspiring conclusion" and gave the issue a score of 10 out of 10.